Ultimate and Enterprise editions

 Get in touch with Sales for licensing questions.

-COTI is an interface developed by DERCOM (Associated of German Manufacturers of Authoring and Content Management Systems) for data exchange between authoring systems and translation systems.
+COTI is an interface developed by DERCOM (Association of German Manufacturers of Authoring and Content Management Systems) for data exchange between authoring systems and translation systems.

 Memsource supports level 2 COTI integration.